Our staff will respond to your query promptly and provide detailed information to your questions.

 - Airport transfers on day 1 & 6 (for scheduled flights to and from Kittilä)

-- 5 nights' accommodation in your private log cabin
+- 5 nights' accommodation in your private log cabin, final cleaning of the cabin, electricity, water, heating, firewood and all taxes.

 - 1 set of linen & towels per person for the 5 nights

-- 3 x lunch during your activities (husky safari does not include lunch)
+- 3 x lunches during your activities (husky safari does not include lunch)

 - 5 x dinners